 Homeworks are due at 11:59PM US Eastern Time unless otherwise noted on the assignment.

-Each assignment has a late day, which is typically (but not always) two days after the lab due date.
-Except in extraordinary circumstances, no late homework will be accepted beyond the late date.
 You are permitted a budget of EIGHT late days per semester at no grade penalty.
-If you have used up these eight late days, your score will be reduced by 25% off of the total (not your score) per extra late day used.
-Remember, you may not submit the homework after the listed late date ("Last day to handin" on Autolab).
+At most TWO late days may be used per assignment.
+If you have used up these eight late days or use more than two for a given assignment, your score will be reduced by 25% off of the total (not your score) per extra late day used.
+Except in extraordinary circumstances, no late homework will be accepted beyond the late date (two days after the lab due date unless stated otherwise).
 We will not be able to grant you any additional late days for any reason other than a medical condition that seriously undermines your ability to do your work, by for example hospitalizing you for more than 5 day.
 Common cold, flu, etc are not sufficient.
 In case of a serious medical condition, please ask your academic adviser to email the professors.
 Please do not email us personally.

 All students are expected to be familiar with, and to comply with, the University Policy on Cheating and Plagiarism.